Shumyk/kdeploy/README.md

 kdeploy remembers every deployment you made and allows you to redeploy previous images.
 >kdeploy --previous [microservice]

+Running deploy-previous mode without specifying microservice results in prompting microservice first from your previous deployments.

 ### How to make it run?